Reinforcement Learning in Robotics- A Survey

 Q𝜋 can be instead of Vπ, it differ because obviously

-the effect ofparticular action.
+showthe effect ofparticular action.conclusion:

 to choose

-V, T ( known, discrete ) — > optimal policy ( as exhaustive search )
+a*could reconstruct anoptimal, deterministic policyπ* to achievehighest V*V, T ( known, discrete ) — > optimal policy ( as exhaustive search )

 !!! : continous space — > policy, function were shown as a chart ( states, action are discrete ). if space too big, to reduce its dimension ( if possible ).